Art Installation Takes Living Light to Infinity

 On April 7 Birch Aquarium is launching the Infinity Cube, a new, immersive installation that explores bioluminescence.

 For three months,London-based artist Iyvone Khoo worked alongside Scripps Institution of Oceanography marine biologist Michael Latz in an effort to better understand the role of bioluminescence — light produced by living organisms — in the marine environment.

 They filmed more than six hours of footage of single-celled marine organisms called dinoflagellates reacting to various stimulants, such as the human heartbeat, music, water flow, and air pressure.

 Those videos have become the basis of the Infinity Cube, a temporary new exhibit opening April 7 at Birch Aquarium.
 The 8-foot cube, generously funded by Rick and Patty Elkus, will surround guests in projected and reflected larger-than-life images of bioluminescence accompanied by soundscape.
 Additional support for the interpretative component of the exhibit was provided by the National Science Foundation.

-Through activities and interpretation accompanying the installation, guests will have opportunities to learn more about the phenomenon of bioluminescence—how dinoflagellates produce light and how many light flashes marine species use for camouflage, protection and communication.
+Through activities and interpretation accompanying the installation, guests will have opportunities to learn more about the phenomenon of bioluminescence—how dinoflagellates produce light and how many marine species use light for camouflage, protection and communication.

 Images (c) Iyvone Khoo 2016